๐Ÿงพ

 • LeanInput - defines the lean angle.
 Used in the Look Layer.

-• Aiming Weight - an internal parameter, that defines the weight of the ADS.
+• Aiming Weight - controls the weight of the ADS.
 It is modified in the Ads Layer, and used in the View Layer.

 Bool properties